Covid-19: How does it compare to the cold and flu?

 These spike proteins also act as a unique identifier of the virus.
 They trigger antibodies to bind to the proteins, preventing them from penetrating cells.
 Once identified by the immune system, white blood cells are sent to destroy the virus.

-By causing the body to produce these specific spike proteins, the body can learn to identify the protein and produce antibodies against before.
+By causing the body to produce these specific spike proteins, the body can learn to identify the protein and produce antibodies against it.
 This prepares the body for when the virus is present.

 Common Cold